StevenMcGown/smcgown/content/blog/kubernetes/8-4-network-namespaces.md

 Now, what about connectivity from the outside world to inside the namespaces?
 For example, suppose the blue namespace hosts a web application on Port 80.
 Currently, the namespaces are on an internal private network, and no one from the outside world knows about them.
 You can only access these namespaces from the host itself.
 If you try to ping the private IP of the namespace from another host on a different network, you'll find that it's not reachable because that host doesn't know about this private network.

-To make this communication possible, you have two options, as discussed in the previous lecture:
+To make this communication possible, you have two options, as discussed in the previous post:

 Add an IP route entry to the second host: This involves telling the second host that the network 192.168.15 can be reached through the host at 192.168.1.2.
 However, this method involves exposing the identity of the private network, which we want to avoid.